The #1 Source For

-“When Oakland rapper/producer Fantastical Carpé compares himself to Cassius Clay, this isn't your standard M.C. bragging.
+When Oakland rapper, Fantastical Carpé compares himself to Cassius Clay, this isn't your standard M.C. bragging.
 It's a clever, sly, self-aware statement of intent.
-Like Cassius (Muhammad Ali) in his prime was never afraid to take rounds of punches, pinned back against the ropes; he knew he'd come back late in the 8th with a knockout.
-Carpé raps about his struggles, about growing up in the East Bay and about striving to make it as a rapper.
+Like Muhammad Ali in his prime, never afraid, back against the ropes.
+He knew he'd come back in the 8th with a knockout.
+Carpé raps about his struggles, growing up in Oakland, and about striving to make it as a rapper.
 He is prepared.
 The hits glance off of him.
-"Seize the day," but Carpé knows you don't get to just seize whatever it is you want.
-You have to wait for it, and you have to hustle for it.
-He tells his own story already knowing the end: he will make it.
+"Seize the day," but Carpé knows you don't get to take whatever you want.
+You have to wait for it.
+You have to hustle for it.
+He tells his own story, knowing the end: he will make it.
 This is rap that knows how to rope-a-dope.
 And so, an hour into his spitfire set at Actual Café, his energy has lured a small group up front to dance.
 Carpé himself pauses to catch his breath like Ali between rounds or J. Brown between sets.
 He's still dancing, shuffling.
 If this actually were the early 70s, Mr. Brown might have to think twice before calling himself, The Hardest Working Man in Show Business. -Kyle Booten

 Don't miss this exclusive Oakland performance.
 (45 Minute Set)